apike/allenpike.com/me/index.markdown

 **Current Projects**

-- [Forestwalk](https://forestwalk.ai/): I’m co-founder of an early-stage startup.
-We’re building LLM-powered tools for teams.
+- [Powerplant](https://usepowerplant.com/), where I'm the co-founder, lets team members see one another's agent prompts and traces, in real time.
 - [It Shipped That Way](https://www.itshipped.fm/), a podcast where I interview product and tech leaders.
 - [Infer Vancouver](https://infervan.com/), an AI speaker series in Vancouver.
-- [Steamclock](https://steamclock.com/): A mighty little app studio I founded in 2010; I'm on the board.
+- [Steamclock](https://steamclock.com/), a mighty little app studio I founded in 2010; I’m on the board.
-- [Talks and Podcasts](/speaking/): I like to share what I’ve learned.
+- [Talks and Podcasts](/speaking/), where I like to share what I’ve learned.

 **Historical Projects**